-Monsieur Vincent was born near Dax on 24 April 1581 to a peasant family with very modest incomes.
-He studied theology in Dax and Toulouse.
-He was ordained priest in 1600 and 5 years later he was taken captive by pirates during a trip and sent to Tunis for 2 years.
-Back in France, after "meeting" the poor in 1617, he founded the "Ladies of the Charity" to help them financially and spiritually, supported by well-off ladies.
-In 1619, he was made head chaplain of the galley slaves and always proved charitable.
+Monsieur Vincent was born in Pouy near Dax on 24 April 1581 to a peasant family with very modest incomes.
+He studied theology in Dax and Toulouse and was ordained priest in 1600.
+Five years later he was taken captive by pirates during a trip and sent as a slave to Tunis where he stayed two years before being able to escape.
+He stayed in Rome, then returned to France and became the chaplain of Marguerite de France in 1610, and later the private tutor of the rich de Gondi family.

-He then founded an important almshouse for the elder.
-After a life dedicated to the poor and the sick and to God, Vincent died on 27 September 1660, murmuring "Trust!
+Vincent de Paul organized spiritual retreats, with people of all social status, where poor and rich would pray and take their meals together.
+He founded another important almshouse for the elder.
+After a life dedicated to the poor, the sick and to God, Vincent died on 27 September 1660, murmuring "Trust!
 Jesus!".
 His body has remained incorrupt to this day.

 "Notre vocation est donc d'aller, non en une paroisse, ni seulement en un évêché, mais par toute la terre ; et quoi faire ?

 Embraser les cœurs des hommes, faire ce que le Fils de Dieu a fait, lui qui est venu mettre le feu au monde afin de l'enflammer de son amour."